agitencu/agitencu/README.md

 - 👋 Hi, I’m @agitencu
 - 👀 I’m interested in web develoment
-- 📫 You can reach me here agitencu@posta.mu.edu.tr
+- 📫 You can reach me here agtencu@gmail.com

 <!---
 agitencu/agitencu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.